-As soon as you need to employ the services of people who don’t know you well, and communicating your needs is a challenge, it is important to be able to let them know what matters to you quickly and easily, so they can spend more time attending to you and not poring over the paperwork.
-A number of our Care Charts meet this need, and we are also in the process of undertaking research to see what more could be done to help people being cared for at home (please consider completing our survey above).
+As soon as you need to employ the services of people who don’t know you well, and communicating your needs is a challenge, it is important to be able to let them know what matters to you quickly and easily.
+They can spend more time attending to you and not poring over the paperwork.
+A number of our Care Charts meet this need.

 In a Care Home

-We believe the charts work best if adopted by the organisation for everyone being cared for, and they become part of daily life for everyone: all staff, those being cared for and their families.
-So if you purchase a chart and the organisation subsequently chooses to place an order for their other residents or patients, we shall be delighted to reimburse you for your original chart.
+Care homes will be happy for you to hang a wall chart in your/your loved one’s room.
+However, the charts work best if adopted by the organisation for everyone being cared for, and they become part of daily life for everyone: all staff, those being cared for and their families.
+So do encourage the care home manager to buy a chart for each of their residents, and if you have already bought one yourself, we shall be delighted to reimburse you.

 “An acute hospital visit is like a meat grinder for people with dementia – it chews them up and spits them out” says June Andrews in her book Dementia, The One-Stop Guide.
-Perhaps this is a slightly harsh generalisation but it is increasingly understood that people with dementia or other cognitive impairment should get out of hospital as quickly as possible to avoid long term debilitating effects.
+This may sound like a harsh generalisation but it is increasingly understood that people with dementia or other cognitive impairment should get out of hospital as quickly as possible to avoid long term debilitating effects.

 One of the most effective ways to achieve this is to ensure that everyone interacting with the individual knows what matters to them, their likes and dislikes, needs and preferences.
-One of our Pocket Charts can help.
-Our Twist-N-View Charts have been proven in trials to reduce the average length of stay, so why not recommend them to the hospital if they do not have something already in place to ensure this information is instantly available.
+One of our Pocket Charts can help but creating a Mycarematters record online is a more efficient way of ensuring that staff are aware of your non-medical needs and preferences from the minute you are admitted.